Byte-Stuff/Everest/README.md

 # Everest
 EverestOS & LambdaLang

-LambdaLang is the 'CPU' language running in base Scratch* It closely resembles assembly.
+LambdaLang is the 'CPU' language running in Scratch* It closely resembles assembly.

-*Includes Scratch-like languages like turbowarp
+!> *CPU speed may be VERY slow on normal scratch, until further optimizations are made consider using faster alternatives, like Turbowarp or Penguinmod